glenl/gearbox-docs/docs/working-notes.rst

 root between two cogs to allow for the passage of the tip of a cog of an opposing gear.
 When gears are cut, these are created somewhat naturally by the machine tool and usually form a circular shape.
-That is not strictly necessary and, in fact, it would create substantially more topology than I was willing to add.
+That is not strictly necessary and, in fact, it would create more topology than I was willing to add.
 The :index:`whole depth` is the total size of the gear's cog, from tip to root,